joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 - Size
 - Name

 I have chosen quick sort because it is quicker than most sorts (it's in the name!) with a big-O notation of $O(n \log n)$ on average, with the worst case being $O(n^2)$.
 Merge sort has a big-O notation of $O(n \log n)$, and worst case of $O(n \log n)$, so why am I not using merge sort?
-Merge sort is supposed to be quicker mathematically, however merge sort has to access the array of items more often, usually resulting in putting more strain on the hardware, and also slows the overall process down because getting items from memory takes a fair amount of time.
+Merge sort is supposed to be quicker mathematically, however merge sort has to access the array of items more often, which puts more strain on the memory of the computer, which is considerably slower in comparison to the CPU in the majority of computers.
 Here is a good video comparing merge sort and quick sort (along with a few other algorithms): https://youtu.be/ZZuD6iUe3Pc

 The algorithm goes like this (using a list of items to be sorted):